Velocidex/velociraptor-docs/content/blog/2021/2021-12-11-sftp-in-aws/_index.md

 In our example I created a user with an upload only policy that could not read any of the files in the bucket.
-However, you can also create a user with full access to the bucket by remove the scope down policy or apply a different policy per user.
+However, you can also create a user with full access to the bucket by removing the scope down policy or apply a different policy per user.

 This is convenient to allow the investigator the ability to download